-Subject of the memorial, remembered here through a calm pose and child-centered symbolism.
+The subject of the memorial, remembered here through a calm pose and child-centred symbolism.

 The Diana statue is included with all Kensington Palace tickets, and no separate ticket is needed.
 It stands in the Sunken Garden beside the palace rather than inside the State Apartments, so most visitors see it before or after the indoor visit, and you can also approach it from the public Kensington Gardens side.
 Book a standard palace ticket if you want the memorial plus the royal rooms, or choose a garden-focused experience if the statue and grounds are your priority.